Fred M. Warner

-Fred Maltby Warner (July 21, 1865 – April 17, 1923) was an American politician.
-He served as the 26th governor of Michigan from 1905 to 1911.
+Fred Maltby Warner (July 21, 1865 – April 17, 1923) was an American politician who served as the 26th governor of Michigan from 1905 to 1911.
+He also served as the 24th secretary of state of Michigan from 1901 to 1905.

 Birth in England and early life in Michigan

 Born in Hickling, Nottinghamshire, England, Warner spent most of his life in Michigan.
 Warner was orphaned at three months of age and adopted by a family in Farmington.
 His adoptive father, P. Dean Warner, served in both chambers of the state legislature during periods from 1852 to 1870.

 He attended the common schools there and later attended the Michigan Agricultural College (now Michigan State University).
 He worked at his father's store and later, as a Farmington businessman and agriculturist, he established thirteen cheese factories.

 Politics

 As a prominent citizen he rose quickly in politics in 1894.
 From 1895 to 1898 he served in the Michigan Senate just as his father did.
 From 1901 until 1904 he served as the Michigan Secretary of State under Aaron T. Bliss.

 In 1904, Warner was elected Governor of Michigan and served three terms, 1905–1911.
 He was known as a progressive governor advocating such policies as regulation of railroad and insurance, conservation, child labor laws and woman's suffrage.
 Also during his six years in office, a factory inspection bill was authorized, a direct primary election law was sanctioned and there was a promotion of highway construction.